 The texture and tack of the Dri-Tac make it a perfect choice for golfers with sweaty hands, too.
 This is one grip that truly minimizes the chance of the club slipping during your swing.
 It even holds up to rain and heavy humidity!

 And the best part of the Dri-Tac?
 You get a high quality grip at a reasonable price.
-The all around performance and affordability of the Dri-Tac truly make it one of the best golf grips you can buy!
+The all around performance and affordability of the Dri-Tac truly make it one of the top golf grips you can buy!

 What We Like